salvedojuliao/course-vue/notes.md

 You'll see that in the lectures and throughout the entire course, especially in the course projects of course!

 # Section 7: Moving to a better Development Setup & Workflow with the Vue cli
+- A better propper (development) web server includes the possibility of using some (modern JS or Brownser) features.
+- CLI allows us to develop projetcs more realistic and with fundamental resources.